lancedb/lancedb/docs/src/basic.md

         sudo apt install -y protobuf-compiler libssl-dev
         ```

-    !!! info "Please also make sure you're using the same version of Arrow as in the [vectordb crate](https://github.com/lancedb/lancedb/blob/main/Cargo.toml)"
+    !!! info "Please also make sure you're using the same version of Arrow as in the [lancedb crate](https://github.com/lancedb/lancedb/blob/main/Cargo.toml)"

 ## Connect to a database